Cecish/pso-lib-cop/README.md

 ## Customize execution settings

 To change the different coefficients, go to "Essaim.h" (they will also be changed for EssaimOMP.h and EssaimMPI.h).
-These have an impact on how efficient is the calculation of the speed.
+These have an impact on how efficient the calculation of the speed is.

 For a function with a lot of local minima, the following coeffcients are advised: